Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Numerical Examples

 Eventually, the ability of the \gls{ROM}s to extrapolate to parameter values outside the trained range is investigated by splitting the training range so that both \gls{ROM}s are set up for inflow wind speeds $\wint \in [0.5~\si{\meter\per\second},10.15~\si{\meter\per\second}]$.
-Yet, they are still evaluated over the extended parameter range as before, i.e., $\wint \in [0.5~\si{\meter\per\second},20~\si{\meter\per\second}]$.
-For a better interpretability of the error, Fig.~\ref{fig:extrpolation_plot} shows the maximum absolute error over both the parameter range and the computational domain.
+However, they are still evaluated over the extended parameter range as before, i.e., $\wint \in [0.5~\si{\meter\per\second},20~\si{\meter\per\second}]$.
+For a better interpretability of the error, Fig.~\ref{fig:extrpolation_plot} shows the maximum absolute error over both, the parameter range and the computational domain.
 It can be seen that both \gls{ROM}s provide small errors for parameters lying inside the parameter range for training.
 However, outside this range, the errors increase rapidly as the distance between the evaluated parameter and the trained range grows.
-As also mentioned in~\citet{Czech.2022}, the \gls{PODG} \gls{ROM} is slightly better when it comes to extrapolating to values very close to the trained parameter range.
-This is seen when looking at the maximum absolute error at around $\wint = 11$ \si{\meter\per\second}.
-Here, a jump is observed for both methods -- for \gls{PODG} the error increases by about two orders of magnitude, while for \gls{PODI}, the error jumps by about four orders of magnitude.
-Despite this, the prediction accuracies of both methods become more similar as the evaluated parameter moves further from the training range.
-Moreover, it can be observed, that for parameter values far outside the training range, a solution of the reduced system of equations obtained by \gls{PODG} cannot be always guaranteed.
+Looking at the maximum absolute error at around $\wint = 11$ \si{\meter\per\second}, a jump is observed for both methods -- for \gls{PODG} the error increases by about two orders of magnitude, while for \gls{PODI}, the error jumps by about four orders of magnitude.
+Despite this, the prediction inaccuracies of both methods become more similar as the evaluated parameter moves further away from the training range.
+Comparing also the different RB sizes in Fig.~\ref{fig:extrpolation_plot}, it can be seen that a smaller RB can achieve similarly high extrapolation errors with \gls{PODI}.
+However, \gls{PODG} still benefits from a larger RB as seen before in Fig.~\ref{fig:mean_rel_l2_henkel_ins_only}, also within the extrapolation regime.
+However, even for a large RB both methods remain linear approaches approximating the nonlinear solution manifold of the \gls{FOM} based on data stemming from a lower velocity regime.
+Thus, if velocities increase above those considered within the training snapshots and the nonlinearity gets stronger, this approximation is increasingly likely to provide poorer results.
+Additionally, \gls{PODG} includes a \gls{DEIM} approximation for the nonlinear term.
+This approximation is, as shown in Sec.~\ref{sec:DEIM}, also set up based on training data.
+Thus, also DEIM might fail to provide a good approximation if too far away from the trained parameter range.
+As also referred to in literature, for instance in~\cite{Cicci.2022}, insufficient \gls{DEIM} approximations can affect the convergence of the Newton algorithm solving the ROM in Eq.~\eqref{eq:POD_Galerkin_ROM}.
+This can be observed in Fig.~\ref{fig:extrpolation_plot} for the two highest velocity values and $\romdim = 20$.
+There, no solution could be found to the \gls{PODG} ROM including a \gls{DEIM} approximation for the nonlinear term.
+Since experiments showed that this is even the case with a doubled \gls{DEIM} basis size, Fig.~\ref{fig:extrpolation_plot} also includes results gained by \gls{PODG} with an exact evaluation of the nonlinear term, i.e., without \gls{DEIM}.
+This is seen to perform (i) overall better without the additional approximation and (ii) to perform more robustly for higher velocities within the extrapolation regime.
+However, removing the \gls{DEIM} approximation drastically increases the run time, making it infeasible for usage as a \gls{ROM}.